elifesciences/update-iam-human/README.md

     $ ./generate-csv.sh

-This will generate a set of CSV files that are partitions of the AWS credentials report.
+This will generate a set of CSV files using the results of the AWS credentials report.

 The one we need is called `humans.csv` and has just three columns: `name`, `iam-username` and `email`.

 This file is used to send emails to those users.

-The `name` and `email` columns will need to be filled out if they can't be filled from an existing `humans.csv` file.
+The `name` and `email` columns **must be** filled.

+Copying the `humans.csv` file from it-admin into `private` will save some time filling in missing names and emails.

 See `example.csv`.